 - follow the advice and instructions of local authorities

 Dial 112 for emergency assistance.

-For emergency consular assistance, call the Embassy of Canada in Bratislava and follow the instructions.
+For emergency consular assistance, call the Embassy of Canada in Slovakia, in Bratislava and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.